sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Read from Elasticsearch
 ================

 Reading data from Elastic Search is easy.
-Drag and drop 'ReadElasticSearch' processor into your workflow and configure it.
+Drag and drop ``ReadElasticSearch`` processor into your workflow and configure it.

 Elastic Search Read Processor Configuration
 ---------------